probot/example-aws-lambda-sam/README.md

 1. run `sam deploy`

 ## Debugging locally
+There are two options to debug locally.

+### Debug via unit tests
+1. Intall nyc and mocha: `npm install -g nyc mocha`
+1. From the VSCode `RUN AND DEBUG` menu select `Mocha` and click the green arrow to start debugging.

+### Debug by launching probot locally and sending it a payload

 1. Point your GitHub app to your local using something like smee.io
 1. Copy .env-sample to .env and populate with values specific for your GitHub app.
 For the `PRIVATE_KEY` replace newlines with `\\n` to make the string value a single line.
 1. From the VSCode `RUN AND DEBUG` menu select `Launch Probot` and click the green arrow to start debugging.